Contact Us Today (424) 372-3112

 If the defense lawyer is able to speak with her client before the police, she should advise him not to make any statements without first consulting with counsel.
 It may turn out that the lawyer will allow him to speak with the police, but this decision should be made only after consulting with her and making sure that the appropriate safeguards are in place.

-For example, she may allow the client to talk, but might first insist on reviewing discovery, or might insist that the conversation be recorded in order to ensure accuracy.
-No matter what protections are put in place, the lawyer should always be present to make sure the client's rights are protected.
-The client may be respected in the entertainment field, but in most cases he is an amateur when it comes to being arrested and understanding all the implications of his arrest.
+For example, she may allow the client to talk but first insist on reviewing the discovery or insist that the conversation be recorded to ensure accuracy.
+No matter what protections are put in place, the lawyer should always be present to ensure the client's rights are protected.
+The client may be respected in the entertainment field, but in most cases, he is an amateur when it comes to being arrested and understanding all the implications of his arrest.

 Step 2 – The Team

-Additionally, most clients have agents and/or managers who will want to be involved in the decision making process because it affects the marketability of the client.
-Finally, the management team for a celebrity often hires a crisis public relations consultant to help the lawyer and client control the flow of information to the media.
+Additionally, most clients have agents and/or managers who want to be involved in the decision-making process because it affects the client's marketability.
+Finally, a celebrity's management team often hires a crisis public relations consultant to help the lawyer and client control the flow of information to the media.

 A crisis public relations consultant can be invaluable in spinning the news and portraying the client in the best possible light.
 Establishing a relationship with an established crisis public relations firm is a good practice, especially when the transactional lawyer knows that her client is inclined to act impulsively.

-When representing a celebrity in a high profile criminal case, the lawyer must keep in mind not only the disposition of the case, but also the publics perception of the disposition.
-For example, a client who is arrested for a shocking offense, such as child molestation, might ultimately be exonerated, yet still suffer a fatal blow to his career because of the
+When representing a celebrity in a high-profile criminal case, the lawyer must keep in mind not only the disposition of the case but also the public perception of the disposition.
+For example, a client who is arrested for a shocking offense, such as child molestation, might ultimately be exonerated yet still suffer a fatal blow to his career because of the

-Everyone on the team needs to be on the same page, to dispense with his or her egos and personal agendas, and to work for the betterment of the client.
+Everyone on the team needs to be on the same page, dispensing with egos and personal agendas and working for the betterment of the client.
 The criminal defense lawyer must be in charge of the case, not the client's mother, wife, or manager.

-Nevertheless, the lawyer must be aware of how many people depend on the client and should be sensitive to the fact that their livelihoods may depend on a successful outcome to the criminal case.
-Keeping the team together and working for the common goal is critical.
+Nevertheless, the lawyer must be aware of how many people depend on the client and should be sensitive to the fact that their livelihoods may depend on a successful outcome of the criminal case.
+Keeping the team together and working toward a common goal is critical.

 Step 3 – The Theme

-It may be that the criminal defense attorney is trying to establish that the client is not guilty of the child abuse charges (of which the lawyer expects him to be exonerated), but may be guilty of other unspecified charges.
-In any event, she will want to repeat the theme often and use words in a way that states the celebrity's position in the most positive manner, without making statements that later prove to be false.
+It may be that the criminal defense attorney is trying to establish that the client is not guilty of the child abuse charges (of which the lawyer expects him to be exonerated) but may be guilty of other unspecified charges.
+In any event, she will want to repeat the theme often and use words that state the celebrity's position in the most positive manner without making statements that later prove to be false.

-In the initial stages, the defense lawyer won't know much about the case other than what the client tells her or what she may have seen or heard in the media.
+In the initial stages, the defense lawyer will know little about the case other than what the client tells her or what she may have seen or heard in the media.
 Therefore, it is vital to establish a trusting relationship with the celebrity client so that he will be completely forthcoming with his lawyer.
-The lawyer must explain to the client the need for complete client candor, so there are no surprises later in court.
+The lawyer must explain to the client the need for complete client candor so there are no surprises later in court.

 In a normal non-celebrity case, a defense lawyer has some time to evaluate the evidence and prepare a response before taking any action in court or speaking with the media.
-The lawyer and client, therefore, have more time to establish a trusting relationship.
+Therefore, the lawyer and client have more time to establish a trusting relationship.

-In a high profile case, the defense lawyer will probably be confronted by swarms of media when walking out of the jail, perhaps after having spoken with the client for the first time.
-She will be inundated with questions about the client and the case, and any statements she makes may be aired again and again, sometimes to the client's detriment if they later turn out to be false or inaccurate.
+In a high-profile case, the defense lawyer will probably be confronted by swarms of media when walking out of jail, perhaps after having spoken with the client for the first time.
+She will be inundated with questions about the client and the case, and any statements she makes may be aired again and again, sometimes to the client's detriment, if they later turn out to be false or inaccurate.

-Clearly, the burden is on the defense lawyer to be cautious when talking to the media and in stating a theme or a specific defense.
-If the client has misled his lawyer, the lawyer's statements can have a devastating effect on his credibility, and by implication, the client.
+Clearly, the defense lawyer must be cautious when talking to the media and stating a theme or a specific defense.
+If the client has misled his lawyer, the lawyer's statements can have a devastating effect on his credibility and, by implication, the client.
 If the lawyer loses credibility in the media, most pundits will assume that the client misled his lawyer.
 As a result, the client can lose credibility long before he has a chance to testify in court.

 Step 4 – Spin Control